Integrability, susy $SU(2)$ matter gauge theories and black holes: Preliminaries and overview

 \section{Preliminaries and overview}

-Since almost 30 years, many effective low energy $\mathcal{N}=2$ supersymmetric gauge theories have been brilliantly \textit{solved} by Seiberg and Witten (SW)~\cite{SeibergWitten:1994pure,SeibergWitten:1994QCD}.
-In fact, the advantage of their construction is that several quantities can be computed \textit{exactly}.
-In particular, SW theory enjoys a weak-strong coupling duality which allows us to compute the full effective action for the light fields at any coupling.
-In practice, this theory prescribes to compute the effective prepotential $\mathcal{F}^{(0)}$ by means of peculiar periods $a^{(0)},a^{(0)}_D$, defined as cycles (integrals) of a differential $\lambda$.
-The latter may be derived in turn from an hyperelliptic curve $y_{SW}$.

-In the subsequent decades it was devised a suitable regularisation of the ADHM procedure \cite{ADHM} to compute instanton contributions to the prepotential $\mathcal{F}$.
-It requires a deformation of spacetime (called then $\Omega$-background) through two complex parameters $\epsilon_1,\epsilon_2$.
-Then $\mathcal{F}$ can be computed order by order in the instanton (exponential) coupling $\Lambda$ through combinatorial calculus on Young diagrams of the gauge group representations~\cite{Flume:2002az,Nekrasov2003,NekrasovOkounkov:2003,NekrasovOkounkov2006}.
-In case of only one deformation $\epsilon_1$ as $\epsilon_2\to 0$, the so-called Nekrasov-Shatashvili (NS) regime~\cite{NekrasovShatashvili:2009}, the SW differential becomes \textit{deformed} or \textit{quantised} in an ordinary differential equation (ODE).
-In case of $SU(2)$ gauge group this is a (time-independent) Schr\"odinger equation in which $\epsilon_1=\hslash$ plays the role of Planck constant.
-The original \textit{classical} SW hyperelliptic curve is recovered simply by the leading order of the WKB (asymptotic) expansion as $\hslash \to 0$.
-For instance, for the $SU(2)$ pure theory the ODE is the simple Mathieu equation~\cite{MironovMorozov:2009,BasarDunne:2015,Kashani-PoorTroost:2015} \be -\frac{\hslash^2}{2} \frac{d^2}{dy^2} \psi(y) + [\Lambda_0^2 \cosh y + u ] \psi(y) = 0 \ee where $u$ is the Coulomb branch modulus and $\Lambda_0$ the scale in presence of $N_f=0$ flavours.
-The r\^ole of the deformed SW periods may be plaid by the cycle integrals of quantum momentum $\mathcal{P}(y)= - i \frac{d}{dy} \ln \psi(y)$~\cite{MironovMorozov:2009}
+From over three decades, many effective low energy $\mathcal{N}=2$ supersymmetric gauge theories have been \textit{solved exactly} by Seiberg-Witten (SW) theory~\cite{SeibergWitten:1994pure,SeibergWitten:1994QCD}.
+A crucial feature is a weak-strong coupling duality, which allows us to compute the full effective action at any coupling.
+In practice, this theory prescribes to compute the effective prepotential $\mathcal{F}^{(0)}$ by means of peculiar periods $a^{(0)},a^{(0)}_D$, defined as periods of a differential $\lambda$, living on a elliptic (or hyperelliptic) curve $y_{SW}$.
+In later developments, a suitable regularisation of the ADHM procedure \cite{ADHM} was devised, to compute instanton contributions to the prepotential $\mathcal{F}$.
+It requires a deformation of spacetime through two complex parameters $\epsilon_1,\epsilon_2$ (the so-called $\Omega$-background).
+Then $\mathcal{F}$ can be computed order by order in the instanton (exponential) coupling $\Lambda$, through combinatorial calculus on Young diagrams of the gauge group representations~\cite{Flume:2002az,Nekrasov2003,NekrasovOkounkov:2003,NekrasovOkounkov2006}.
+In the case of only one deformation with $\epsilon_2=0$, called Nekrasov-Shatashvili (NS) regime~\cite{NekrasovShatashvili:2009}, the SW curve becomes \textit{deformed} or \textit{quantised} as an ordinary differential equation (ODE).
+In the case of $SU(2)$ gauge group, this is a (time-independent) Schr\"odinger-like equation in which $\epsilon_1=\hbar$ plays the r\^{o}le of Planck constant\footnote{The original \textit{classical} SW elliptic curve is recovered simply as the leading order of the WKB asymptotic expansion as $\hbar \to 0$.}.
+For instance, for the $SU(2)$ $N_f=0$ flavours (pure) gauge theory, the ODE is the (modified) Mathieu equation~\cite{MironovMorozov:2009,BasarDunne:2015,Kashani-PoorTroost:2015}: \be - \hbar^2 \frac{d^2}{dy^2} \psi(y) + [\Lambda_0^2 \cosh y + u ] \psi(y) = 0\,, \ee where $u$ is the Coulomb branch modulus and $\Lambda_0$ the scale.
+The r\^ole of the deformed or quantum SW periods may be played by the cycle integrals of the quantum momentum $\mathcal{P}(y)= - i \frac{d}{dy} \ln \psi(y)$~\cite{MironovMorozov:2009}